top of page

 How has your art changed you?

 When I started to document rare and endangered species, like it or not, I found myself educating the public and in turn I developed a stronger sense of environmental responsibility.
 Now I love combining my art with conservation awareness and sharing my love of nature.
-I started a blog “Endangered and Not So Much” to also showcase other artists that do the same.

 What are the other items in your life that you would like to share?